icon-project/multisig-wallet/README.md

 ```
 #### Deposit

-Must trigger on deposit ICX to MultiSig Wallet SCORE.
+Must trigger on a ICX deposit event to a MultiSig Wallet SCORE.

 ```python
 @eventlog(indexed=1)